 The Veterans Group identified that Veterans understand Veterans and became aware that with external help/interventions assisted by Peer Support, positive changes could be made in peoples lives, reducing re-offending, improving engagement, providing a fantastic return on any social investment made, but most importantly of all “being there without judgement, for other veterans in need.”

-Initial meetings were held in the new Warwickshire Justice Centre in Nuneaton as it was deemed as a safe place for those currently working with probation.
+Initial meetings were held in the new Warwickshire Justice Centre in Nuneaton, as it was deemed a safe place for those currently working with probation.
 As the group grew, in membership and confidence as a Peer Support Group, the group became involved in the initial planning stages of what is now known as The Armed Forces Covenant – lead signatory being Warwickshire County Council.

 The Group also wanted its own identity and ability to become self-sufficient in terms of funding and a location within its local community.
-Nuneaton & Bedworth Borough Council provided the Group with an office in the Town Hall in Nuneaton and the Group adopted the name of The Veterans Contact Point as its official group name.
+Nuneaton & Bedworth Borough Council provided the group with an office in the Town Hall in Nuneaton, and the group adopted the name of The Veterans Contact Point as its official group name.

 VCP Opening of New Building 2013/14